ahsanashraf148/Github-pages-tutorial/README.md

      npm run build
      npm run deploy

-> Then open your website again
+Go to your repository, and see if the deployment is deployed, under the `Deployments` section on the right side of your repository's `code` page.
+Then re-open your website again.

 # References